Start Communicating Early

 However, as leaders, you need to balance giving the solution and showing others how to get to it –helping your people and helping them help themselves.
 The Circle of Control (adapted from Steven Covey’s 7 Habits of Highly Efficient People) is one such way you can perform the latter.

-The crux of what this diagram illustrates is that if we’re going expend mental energy, those things should be within our control.
+The crux of this is that if we’re going expend mental energy, those things should be within our control.
 It is our job as leaders to provide the vision of what can be controlled and the choices that can be made – in essence, to embed resilience into your team.

 Of course, there is the un-ignorable limitation that all changes are unique and all individuals are unique.
 With the right execution of tools above and others, you can effect positive, sustainable change with the people you work with and the organisations you work within.